altexdim/sourcemod-plugin-gungame/README.txt

             So to keep it simple, neewly connected players don't get the avg or min level, only after recconecting.
+    * When bot just added than it is assigning to team and spawning before it "entered the game".
+So he did not receive knife and then gungame plugin add him knife.
+But then he disconnects and respawning (after entren the game) but there is dropped knife.

 Issues
 -------